aritraroy/Flashbar/README.md

         .build()
 ```

  You can specify the duration (in millis) for which you want the flashbar to be displayed.
-The default, the duration is infinite, i.e. it won't dismiss automatically if you do not specify any duration.
+The default duration is infinite, i.e. it won't dismiss automatically if you do not specify any duration.
 You can also use these constants, `DURATION_SHORT` or `DURATION_LONG` for convenience.

 ```kotlin
 Flashbar.Builder(this)